CSE482Winter2021/Team-NaviBuzz/README.md

 - Customizable metrics, ie. number of steps based on step length, feet, frequency of path points
 - Customizable feature to confirm a landmark
 - Smoothing of path data when walking straight so that there are fewer instructions
-- Allow path to replay properly if a phone is in someone's pocket
+- Allow path to replay properly if a phone is in someone's pocket (calculate orientation from change in location instead of the direction the phone is facing)
 - Work with Navisens to record data for multiple levels
 - Lidar sensor integration
 - Save path data to a cloud rather than just locally